clockgene/per2py_trackmate/README.md

 https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html

+# Create per2py environment and install necessary packages by yml file:
+# click in Windows on Start menu, run Anaconda PowerShell prompt (as admin if possible) and check the current work directory
+# copy file p2p.yml to current directory (usually C:\Users\username), then type on Anaconda prompt and wait (may take a long time):
+conda env create -f p2p.yml

+OR

-Create per2py environment and install necessary packages:
+# Create per2py environment and install necessary packages manually:

-click in Windows on Start menu, run Anaconda PowerShell prompt (as admin if possible), type and enter each row and wait for installation: conda create -n per2py conda activate per2py conda env list
+# click in Windows on Start menu, run Anaconda PowerShell prompt (as admin if possible), type and enter each row and wait for installation:
+conda create -n per2py
+conda activate per2py
+conda env list